The purposes of the Nominating and Corporate Governance Committee shall be to:

 - Develop and recommend to the Board a set of corporate governance guidelines

 The Nominating and Corporate Governance Committee shall consist of not less than three directors as appointed by the Board of Directors.
 Members may be removed by the Board of Directors in its discretion.
 Each member of the Committee shall be independent as defined by the New York Stock Exchange (the “NYSE”) for the purpose of this Charter.
-The Chairperson of the Committee shall be designated by the Board of Directors.
-The Committee Chairperson will preside at each Committee meeting.
-In the event the Committee Chairperson is not present at a meeting, the Committee members present at that meeting shall designate one of its members as the acting chair for such meeting.
+The Chair of the Committee shall be designated by the Board of Directors.
+The Committee Chair will preside at each Committee meeting.
+In the event the Committee Chair is not present at a meeting, the Committee members present at that meeting shall designate one of its members as the acting chair for such meeting.

 The Committee shall meet as often as necessary to carry out its responsibilities.
 Meetings may be held in person or by means of a conference telephone or other electronic technology allowing all persons participating in the meeting to hear each other at the same time.
 The Committee may ask members of management or others to attend Committee meetings and provide pertinent information when needed.
 At least half the members of the Committee will constitute a quorum with a majority of votes of those Committee members present at a meeting in which a quorum has been established being sufficient to adopt a resolution or otherwise take action.
 The Committee may act by unanimous consent without a meeting.
 The Committee may also delegate any of its responsibilities to subcommittees as the Committee may deem appropriate.

 - Establish criteria for selecting new members of the Board of Directors.